scoresvideos

 • Interpretation of torture extends beyond physical acts

-• Encompasses acts causing or (forced nudity, sexual violence)
+• Encompasses acts causing intense humiliation or degradation (forced nudity, sexual violence)

 State Obligations to Prevent Torture